oro13/soil-health-prediction/README.md

 The data includes scannings from a variety of infrared methods.
 Different tools are better at perceiving specific ranges in the infrared spectrum.
 Running a predictive model on the various tools helped decipher which particles it was better at perceiving.

 For soil nutrient molecules near the soil surface, all the infrared tools performed decently.
-For aspects of the soil harder to depict physically, such as soil eletrical capacitance due to insoluable salt buildup (CONFIRM), certain tools perform better than others.
+For aspects of the soil harder to depict physically, such as soil eletrical capacitance due to insoluable salt buildup, certain tools perform better than others.

-A research paper considers this more closely:
+A [NIH research paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4834557/#bb0185) considers this more closely:

 <img alt='comparing the performance of different tools on different targets' src='img/compare spectra.png' width='50%' height='50%'>